Federated trace data

 When modifying errors for the client, you might want to use this option to hide implementation details, like database errors, from your users.
 When modifying errors for reporting, you might want to obfuscate or redact personal information, like user IDs or emails.

-Since federated metrics collection works by collecting latency and error information from a set of distributed implementing services, these options are respected from underlying services as well as from the gateway level.
-Federated services will embed errors in their
+Since federated metrics collection works by collecting latency and error information from a set of distributed subgraphs, these options are respected from those subgraphs as well as from the router.
+Subgraphs embed errors in their

 ftv1 extension after the

-rewriteError method (passed to the inline trace plugin in the implementing service, not the usage reporting plugin in the gateway!) is applied, and the gateway will only report the errors that are sent via that extension, ignoring the format that downstream errors are reported to end users.
-This functionality enable service-implementors to determine how error information should be displayed to both users and in metrics without needing the gateway to contain any logic that might be service-specific.
+rewriteError method (passed to the inline trace plugin in the subgraph, not the usage reporting plugin in the gateway!) is applied, and the gateway only reports the errors that are sent via that extension, ignoring the format that downstream errors are reported to end users.
+This functionality enables subgraph implementers to determine how error information should be displayed to both users and in metrics without needing the gateway to contain any logic that might be subgraph-specific.